 Coal and Its Story: Development of a 21st Century Coal Community

-Students will research regional historic coal sites and utilize 21st Century technologies for the development of a model for heritage tourism integration.
-The focus of this project will center on educating the community partners to the potential of using social media tools (crowdsourcing) as a means of getting travelers to specific sites (wayfinding) and the value of these tools to enhance their individual missions, economic development and sustainability needs, and to develop a greater awareness of the historical context of the region.
+Students researched regional historic coal sites and utilize 21st Century technologies for the development of a model for heritage tourism integration.
+The focus of this project was centered on educating the community partners to the potential of using social media tools (crowdsourcing) as a means of getting travelers to specific sites (wayfinding) and the value of these tools to enhance their individual missions, economic development and sustainability needs, and to develop a greater awareness of the historical context of the region.

 Judy Byers, Ph.D.

 Fairmont State University

 Fairmont, WV 26554

 Telephone: (304) 367-4286

 Previous Conference Participation: 2012 2011 2010 2009

 Alfred State College